Skip to main content

 A more effective process for appeals

 We will protect people’s rights to appeal as part of any future changes to the system, using independent organisations such as the Valuation Office Agency and the Valuation Tribunal for Wales.
-We will aim to make the process of navigating between these organisations easier and more transparent.
+We are making the process of navigating between these organisations easier and more transparent.